elizagamedev/anki-hanziweb/README.md

 carefully if it’s your first time running Hanzi Web or if you’ve recently changed your configuration to make sure that you haven’t made any mistakes.
 Click “Apply” and your notes’ “HanziWeb” fields will be filled!

+Alternatively, you can set `auto_run_on_sync` to `true` to automatically run Hanzi Web before and after each sync operation.